Pfizer buys Amplyx to expand drug-resistant treatment portfolio

-Pfizer Inc (PFE.N) on Wednesday said it has acquired privately-held Amplyx Pharmaceuticals, which is developing a new treatment for drug-resistant "superbug" fungal infections in patients with compromised immune systems.
+CHICAGO (Reuters) - Pfizer Inc on Wednesday said it has acquired privately-held Amplyx Pharmaceuticals, which is developing a new treatment for drug-resistant “superbug” fungal infections in patients with compromised immune systems.

 If approved, Amplyx’s lead drug fosmanogepix would be the first new class of antifungal treatments in 20 years.
 Terms of the deal were not disclosed.